KilianKae/fullstack-challenge/README.md

 2. Max lenght for meeting title and description.
 3. Should we allow meetings in the past?
 4. Auto suggest end times, and maybe start times.
+5. I added the display of server errors to the frontend, this can expose poetentially sensitive server implementation details and might be hard to read.